pretix/pretix-docs/docs/topics/teams.md

 This setting may take a few minutes to take effect.
 The next time a member of that team who has not enabled 2FA logs in, they will be taken to the page titled "Two-factor authentication".
 They cannot leave that page until they enable 2FA (and add a device if necessary), or leave the team in question.

-## See Also

-If you came to this page from the tutorial, [this link](../tutorial/organizer-account.md)  will take you back there.